-- the duration of the action (in milliseconds).
+- the action duration (in milliseconds).

-- the title of the window used.
+- the title of window used.

 WDTest allows you to view the script:

-Note: The following operations are not stored:
+Remark: The following operations are not stored:

 - Using the mouse wheel.

-- Using the Windows keys on the keyboard (key opening the "Start" menu or displaying the popup menu of the hovered element).
+- Using the Windows keys on the keyboard (key opening the "Start" menu or displaying the popup menu of hovered element).

 Caution: Using the Windows keys while recording a script may generate failures in WDTest.